pravega/flink-connectors/documentation/src/docs/table-api.md

 ### Sample Environment File
 Here is a sample environment file for reference which can be used as a source as well as sink to read from and write data into Pravega as table records

+But the stream `streamX` should be created in advance to have it working.

 ```yaml
 tables:
   - name: sample